FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

 4. Download and run the installer.

-5. Select "server".
+5. Select "Install server".

 6. Enter the location of the temporary folder you created.

+7. Press "OK" and wait for the installer to finish.

-7. Delete the files called "run.bat" and "run.sh" from the temporary folder.
+8. Delete the files called "run.bat" and "run.sh" from the temporary folder.

-8. Go to the `libraries/net/minecraftforge/forge/<version>/` folder and move the "unix_args.txt" file to the root of the temporary folder.
+9. Go to the `libraries/net/minecraftforge/forge/<version>/` folder and move the "unix_args.txt" file to the root of the temporary folder.

+10. Compress the temporary folder into an archive like .zip or .tar.gz

+11. Open the dashboard and navigate to the File Manager.

+12. Delete all content of the File Manager and upload the archive.

+13. Unarchive the file by pressing the 3 dots at the end and selecting "unarchive".

+   {: .error}
+   > Make sure that all the files are directly in the root folder of the File Manager, if they got added as a folder then open that folder, select all, press "move" in the mass actions bar and enter "/" in the destination field.

+14. Start the server.
+{% endtab %}

+{% tab softwareType NeoForge  %}
+1. Download the official NeoForge installer [here](https://projects.neoforged.net/neoforged/neoforge).

+2. Select the desired Minecraft and NeoForge version from the dropdowns and download the installer.

+3. Create an empty temporary folder where the installer can generate the server files.

+4. Download and run the installer.

+5. Select "Server" and make sure that the "Server starter jar" option is enabled.

+6. Enter the location of the temporary folder you created.

+7. Press "Proceed" and wait for the installer to finish.

+8. Delete the files called "run.bat" and "run.sh" from the temporary folder.

 9. Compress the temporary folder into an archive like .zip or .tar.gz